 BM: Did you have any siblings?
 Brothers and Sisters?

 CM: Oh yes.
-I am from a family of six, so I had two sisters
+I am from a family of six, so I had two sisters and three brothers.

 BM: And what place where you in the family?

 BM: Were there other members of your family that went into the religious life?

 CM: I think some cousins that I didn’t know very well, of my mother’s, [went into the religious life].